Reading with you! πŸ“–

 What Is Light β€” Wave, Particle, or Something Stranger?

 Light spent 300 years confusing the greatest minds in science.
-The answer turned out to be weirder than either side imagined.

 +